 A lot of food is wasted in households as people buy more than required and are not able to use all the food they buy, leading to food waste.
 This can be avoided by carefully planning meals and buying smart.
 Leftover food can be reused by using them to cook tasty meals again.

 Donating food is another way in which extra food can be put to good use.
 Connecting with food banks is a good way to donate food to the hungry.
+You can choose to help many children, donations for children can be found online.

 Proper preservation of food can lessen food waste too.
 Organizing the refrigerator on a FIFO i.e. First In First Out basis is a great way to reduce food waste in households.